-The Gondwana Link project is an exciting and ambitious connectivity conservation project in south-west Western Australia.
+The Gondwana Link Project is an exciting and ambitious connectivity conservation project in south-west Western Australia.
 Its aim is:

 Reconnected country across south-western Australia, from the karri forest of the south-west corner to the woodlands and mallee bordering the Nullarbor Plain, in which ecosystem function and biodiversity are restored and maintained.

-Our aim is to repair some of the ecological damage inflicted by land clearing and unsustainable land management practices.
+The project will repair some of the ecological damage inflicted by land clearing and unsustainable land management practices.

 The project was the first of its kind in Australia and is operating in a global biodiversity hotspot.
 It brings together many partners with complementary skills that benefit the environment and local and regional communities.

 Our Chereninup Creek Reserve, Monjebup Reserve (including Monjebup North and Red Moort) and Beringa Reserve all contribute to Gondwana Link.

 Working in partnership